MewsSystems/gitbook-connector-api/operations/services.md

 ## Get rate pricing

 Returns prices of a rate in the specified interval.
-Note that response contains prices for all dates that the specified interval intersects.
-So e.g. interval `1st Jan 13:00 - 1st Jan 14:00` will result in one price for `1st Jan`.
-Interval `1st Jan 23:00 - 2nd Jan 01:00` will result in two prices for `1st Jan` and `2nd Jan`.
+Note that response contains prices for all time units that the specified interval intersects.
+So e.g. interval `1st Jan 00:00 - 1st Jan 00:00` will result in one price for `1st Jan`.
+Interval `1st Jan 00:00 - 2nd Jan 00:00` will result in two prices for `1st Jan` and `2nd Jan`.
+Other time part of interval than [time unit start](#time-unit) is not supported.
+[Time unit interval length restrictions](#time-unit-interval-length-restrictions) applies.

 ### Request